Yangfan-123-cell/UnDi/README.md

 This repository contains the official PyTorch implementation for **UnDi**, a novel active learning method for vision-language models that strategically selects samples based on both uncertainty and diversity.

-## 🚀 Overview
+## 🚀 Abstrate

-Pre-trained vision-language models (VLMs) like CLIP demonstrate strong zero-shot capabilities but often underperform fully supervised models in domain-specific vision tasks.
-While prompt tuning can enhance VLM performance with lower computational costs, selecting the most informative samples for annotation in an active learning setting remains challenging.

-**UnDi** addresses these limitations by combining uncertainty estimation with diversity-based selection to maximize the effectiveness of limited annotation budgets.
+Pre-trained vision-language models (VLMs) such as CLIP demonstrate strong zero-shot capabilities, yet they still underperform fully supervised models in domain-specific vision tasks.
+Model adaptation is an effective approach that reduces this performance gap with lower computational cost by fine-tuning only a small subset of model parameters while keeping the pre-trained backbone frozen, while selecting appropriate samples to further enhance VLM performance remains an ignored barrier.
+Active Learning (AL) offers a promising solution by selecting a small subset of unlabeled data for annotation.
+Previous methods mainly focus on uncertainty or diversity.
+However, they fail to balance both at the same time.
+To solve this, in this work, we propose UnDi, a novel method that achieves both **Un**certainty and **Di**versity for selecting samples.
+First, UnDi introduces a scoring mechanism that jointly considers sample confidence, variability, and entropy to assess sample uncertainty.
+Second, to further promote diversity and avoid redundancy, UnDi applies K-Means clustering on high-uncertainty candidate samples to gain sample diversity.
+Furthermore, we regard the AL question as a semi-supervised learning problem as there are many unlabeled samples available.
+To better utilize the knowledge inside unlabeled sample, UnDi leverages CLIP to generate pseudo-labels together with confidence-based filter to ensure the quality of pseudo labels.
+Extensive experiments on multiple image classification datasets show that UnDi significantly outperforms existing AL baselines under both with and without unlabeled samples scenarios.

 **Framework**
 <p align="center">